Prevention Summit 2021

 Please send any topics you’d like to see covered and/or questions you have in advance in the space offered when you register.

 Registration for this session is open to rape crisis programs, prevention educators and advocates of private, nonprofit, nongovernmental organizations and programs that have a primary purpose of providing shelter and supportive services to adult and youth victims of family violence, domestic violence, or dating violence, and their dependents.
 This includes, but is not limited to, programs that are licensed by the NYS Office for Children and Family Services or have local NY Department of Social Services contracts to provide domestic violence services, either residential or nonresidential.

 "You Throw Like A Girl" Screening and Discussion

-Join us on December 13th, 2:00 – 3:30 pm for a screening of “You Throw Like a Girl,” a Media Education Foundation film based on Don McPherson’s book of the same title.
-This event, sponsored by the New York State Coalition Against Sexual Assault, will be followed by a discussion led by Don McPherson.
+On December 13th, 2:00 – 3:30 pm a screening of “You Throw Like a Girl,” a Media Education Foundation film based on Don McPherson’s book of the same title.
+This event, sponsored by the New York State Coalition Against Sexual Assault, was followed by a discussion led by Don McPherson.

 More on “You throw Like a Girl”

 Former Syracuse University quarterback and NFL veteran Don McPherson examines how narrow definitions of masculinity adversely affect women and create "blind spots" that hinder the healthy development of men.
 Dissecting the strict set of beliefs and behaviors that underpin our understanding of masculinity, he contends that we don't raise boys to be men, we raise them not to be women, and argues that viewing violence against women as a "women's issue" not only ignores men's culpability but also conflates the toxicity of men's violence with being male.
 Using examples from his own life, including his storied football career, McPherson leads us beyond the blind spots of traditional masculinity and toward solutions that engage men in dialogue.